The Art Life (1973–2010)

-Bluebottles tour of the South Island (with Andy McGee from The Desert Road Band).
+- Bluebottles tour of the South Island (with Andy McGee from The Desert Road Band).

->

-> There was a long gap between live performances for me, while I struggled (successfully) to overcome chronic alcoholism and a raft of associated life issues.
-I continued writing, and in 2003, my New Zealand poetry book The Slow Road to Gore – A Travelogue Noir was published.
+There was a long gap between live performances for me, while I struggled (successfully) to overcome chronic alcoholism and a raft of associated life issues.
+I continued writing, and in 2003, the punk-surrealist book The Slow Road to Gore – A Travelogue Noir was published.

->

-> A year earlier I wrote, produced and directed a video short – The Voice of Foxton, based on an old poem which was first published in Warning, then edited and republished in The Slow Road to Gore.
-The video screened at festivals around New Zealand, and was also selected for an underground film festival in Victoria BC, Canada.
+A year earlier I wrote, produced and directed a video short – The Voice of Foxton, based on an old poem which was first published in Warning, then edited and republished in The Slow Road to Gore.
+The video screened at festivals around New Zealand, and was also selected for screening at an underground film festival in Victoria BC, Canada.

->

-> In 2004, I was invited to record a set of poems for the Aotearoa New Zealand Poetry Sound Archive.
+In 2004, I was invited to record a set of poems for the Aotearoa New Zealand Poetry Sound Archive.

->

-> 2010 saw the publication of my dark Romantic poetry book, Seclusion Data, which marked a new direction in style and compositional method for me.
+2010 saw the publication of my funny dark poetry book, Seclusion Data, which marked a new direction in style and compositional method.
 Several live performances celebrated the release of the book.
 Appearing on stage for the first time in a decade, I was joined by gothic folk performer Adam James Ring, from the bands MuscleMan and Christboy.
 I performed with a backing track of music from the album version of the poetry.